 c. validity information for each localized service, e.g. the validity time information or/and location assistance information; and/or

 d.
 List of UE IDs (e.g. GPSIs or External Group ID) identifying the UEs subscribed with a localized service.

-Editor's note: The exchange between the Localised Service Provider or the SNPN providing access to localized service and the HPLMN or the subscribed SNPN acting as Credentials Holder is FFS.